tommy-gilligan/breadboard/README.md

 # TODO

 - update readme
-- check licensing
+- try using mipidsi crate (needs to be updated for eh1)
-- split out drivers
+- try using 3 bit color (6x speed?)

 yarn
 yarn run serve